vejou/Mesemod/mods/MODULES/geomoria/README.md

 # geomoria

+The version of geomoria in Mesecraft was modified from the original.
+This is a modified version of that one.

 This mod uses a simple table-based description of an underground region to create huge, geomorphic constructions.
 My goal is to make it look a bit like Tolkien's Moria.